Back to top

 2. research gaps e.g. as to the impact of ageing; stress; and how to support organisations to be more open to these issues and mental health impacts of specific aspects of the life course

-1. Expertise in managing health risks due to occupation, age, gender, biological, location and ability
+1. to build expertise in managing health risks due to occupation, age, gender, biological, location and ability

-2. Expertise in managing organisational risks due to gender-neutral policies/processes; unique needs of intergenerational workplaces, lack of knowledge in sex and gender health
+2. to manage organisational risks with gender-neutral policies/processes and reduce the lack of knowledge in sex and gender health

 Contact nick.pahl@som.org.uk if you wish to join.